Keyboard shortcuts

 Error Handling

-// All functions return wasmz_error_t* on error
+All fallible functions return wasmz_error_t *.
+NULL means success.

 wasmz_error_t *err = wasmz_module_new(engine, bytes, len, &module);